koculu/ZoneTree/README.md

 Additional Notes:
 According to our tests, ZoneTree is stable and fast even with big data.
-Tested up to 200M records in desktop computers till now.
+Tested up to 1 billion records in desktop computers till now.

 ### ZoneTree offers 4 WAL modes to let you make a flexible tradeoff.

 * The sync mode provides maximum durability but slower write speed.
  In case of a crash/power cut, the sync mode ensures that the inserted data is not lost.
-RocksDb does not have sync WAL mode.
-It has a WAL mode similar to the sync-compressed mode. ( reference: [rocksdb.org](http://rocksdb.org/blog/2017/08/25/flushwal.html) )

 * The sync-compressed mode provides faster write speed but less durability.
   Compression requires chunks to be filled before appending them into the WAL file.